-Edible Flowers: What Kind of Flowers Can You Eat?
+Edible Flowers: What Flowers Can You Eat?

 Creative cooks have long known that flowers aren’t just for table decor—they also add vibrant color and flavor to your food.
+But you may wonder what flowers can you eat safely?

 Pansies, borage and lavender are common suggestions for edible flowers, but you can add to your dishes a variety of common plants, like magnolia, hibiscus and pineapple sage blossoms.
 Looking for blooms that pollinators can’t resist?
 Butterflies love these flowers.